freevector/freevector.github.io/about.md

 ### Biography

-I received my B.Sc. degree in Computer Science and Technology in June 2016 from Shenzhen University.
+I received my Mphi. degree in Engineering Thermophysics in June 2015 from Shanghai Jiao Tong University.

 ### Research Interest

-Currently I am focusing on Blockchain.
+Currently I am focusing on centrifgual chiller design, CFD skills, like ansys, openfoam etc.

-Previously, I learn about **machine learning** and **data mining**, which are still atttractive to me.
-For applications, I am also interested in the following areas:

-- recommender system
+During my master period, my research was focused on the heat transfer of nanofluids, which is a kind of noval material.
+Now I am interestd in the following things:
+>* python
+>* latex
+>* openfoam
+>* cfx & fluent